 - Adjust Room Light For Glare: Never have the light on your computer higher than the light in the room.
 The best way to avoid this necessity is to ensure that the room's light never puts a glare on your monitor.
 Adjust your seat, adjust the light, adjust whatever you need to.
 Just don't turn up your brightness.

 - Visit an Eye Care Specialist Regularly: Regular visits to an optometrist offer relief, and advice.
-Specialists know what’s good for your eyes.
+Specialists know what's good for your eyes.
 They can correct for small prescriptions that may be contributing to your discomfort.

 One More Solution